 And now, for careful dissection from start to finish.
 First, “being inwardly sinful beings we must look outside ourselves to find ultimate truth”.
 I do not believe we are inwardly sinful.
 Every man has his own moral compass.
 It leads him naturally to act poorly though he thinks well & act well though he may be wicked.
 Perhaps this natural moral progression is what we like to call “sin” but it is only the moral evolution of a man.
 If a man does not feel he can learn from himself because he has been made to believe he is an awful teacher, he will look elsewhere for lessons.
-Additionally, if ultimate truth does not exist inside of man, I would argue that it does not exist at all.
 A man left alone with his thoughts sans outside influence, if he is inclined to look for it, will find ultimate truth within himself but he has to look for it.
 If he does not believe it is there he may never think to check and therefore overlook it entirely.

 "The truth of Gods word is unaffected by emotion, culture and any other influence that affects the human perspective."
 Essentially, I see where my answerer is going with this.
 The essential truth of the Bible can be applied anywhere, anytime though it is not exclusive to the Christian Bible.
 But where is this essential truth biblically?
 Here I think we may differ.
 I do not believe that the truths of the Bible ly in whether or not a man was swallowed by a whale or taken up to heaven in a chariot of fire nor in that a man died for my transgressions and rose from the dead three days later.
 These truths are much simpler and easier to swallow.
 They capture the essence of humanity—our love for one another, our struggle to keep our heads up in the face of our enemies and that of the world—our need for a purpose and a light at the end of the tunnel.
 The Bible teaches us many things but it cannot be the extent of our learning nor the focus of our teaching.

 "In other words, what I "feel" and what I "think" must be conformed to scripture…" I wouldn’t think "conformed" would be the right word here, but I get where he’s going with this.
 Essentially, we must check ourselves to scripture to make sure we’re doing it right.
-And if scripture has a tendency to do it wrong?
-That’s a dangerous slope to slide down on a trashcan lid, to be sure, but it works if that’s what you’re going for.
-I’m not.
-I want a legitimate sled.
-Trashcan lids may be time-tested, but they’re fools play if you know what you’re doing.
+But what if scripture does it wrong?
 My ultimate truth resides within me.
 What I "think" and "feel" is conformed to the base line of my ultimate truth.
-If I think or feel incorrectly, I am the first to know and the first to correct it.
-There is no middle-man within me; I answer to none save myself.
+If I think or feel incorrectly, I examine and correct it.
+There is no middle-man within me.
 There is power to be had in taking personal responsibility for both the weakness & the strength.
 I fill my own cup and it runneth over.
-Perhaps I ought to learn to pour. ;)

 In the end, there is no such thing as objective authority.
-All authority has its own agenda, God’s agenda being the worship and reverence of himself.
-It is difficult for me to be instructed by an authority whose personal philosophy contradicts that which, under threat of punishment, he commands his students embody and obey.
+All authority has its own agenda, God’s agenda being the worship and reverence of himself, secondary to the love of his children.
+It is difficult for me to be instructed by an authority whose personal philosophy contradicts that which he commands his students.
 The general philosophy of scripture is not wrong, it is simply lost in a sea of absolutes when there are no absolutes, absolutely.